 Ashburn, VA (Sports Network) - The Washington Redskins have lost two defensive starters for the remainder of the season.

-Head coach Mike Shanahan said at a Monday press conference that both outside linebacker Brian Orakpo and defensive end Adam Carriker will both require season-ending surgeries.
+Head coach Mike Shanahan revealed at a Monday press conference that both outside linebacker Brian Orakpo and defensive end Adam Carriker will require season-ending surgeries,

-Both starters were injured during Washington's 31-28 loss Sunday at St. Louis, with Orakpo exiting the game with a left pectoral tear and Carriker going down with a quad tendon tear -- injuries that are expected to require 4-to-5 months of healing time.
+Both starters were injured during Washington's 31-28 loss Sunday at St. Louis.
+Orakpo exited the game with a left pectoral tear and Carriker went down with a quad tendon tear -- injuries that will both take 4-to-5 months of healing time.

-Orakpo -- who has dealt with the same left pectoral injury in the past -- has played for the Redskins since being their first-round draft choice out of Texas in 2009, starting 49 of 50 career games.
-He has recorded 170 tackles with 29 1/2 sacks in all.
+Orakpo -- who has dealt with the same left pectoral injury in the past -- has played for the Redskins since being their first-round draft choice out of Texas in 2009.
+He has started 49 of 50 career games.
+All told, he has recorded 170 tackles with 29 1/2 sacks.

-Carriker, who played with St. Louis from 2007-08, came to Washington in a 2010 trade with the Rams, and has since started all but one of 34 games with the 'Skins.
+Carriker, who played with St. Louis from 2007-2008, came to Washington in a 2010 trade with the Rams.
+He has started all but one of the 34 games with the 'Skins.
 Last season, the sixth-year vet out of Nebraska recorded 34 tackles with 5 1/2 sacks, and for his NFL career, has 125 tackles with nine sacks.